spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 2. Select one of these options:
    *  Click **Configure Manually**
-   *  For AWS Kubernetes only, select to import from an existing [Autoscaling Group](ocean/tutorials/manage-virtual-node-groups?id=create-a-vng-from-an-asg)
+   *  For AWS Kubernetes only, select to import from an existing [Autoscaling Group](ocean/tutorials/manage-virtual-node-groups?id=create-a-vng-from-an-asg).
-   *  For EKS only, select to import from an existing [node group](NEED LINK)
+   *  For EKS only, select to import from an existing node group.
 3. Click **Continue**.

 When you select Import, a one-time process occurs.
 Import copies values from the cloud provider node group entity to the Ocean configuration.
 Later, there is no active connection between these two entities.
 Ocean will provision new VMs, not as part of a managed Kubernetes service of node group entities.